The Seven Aryan Riches present in a Happy Life.

 “Seven Jewels of Royal Power (T. rgyal-srid rin-chen sna-bdun, Skt. saptaratna) are the accessories of a universal monarch (T. khor-los bsgyur-bai rgyal-po, Skt. chakravartin).
 They represent the accoutrements that a king must possess in order to stay in power.

-1. The precious queen (T. btsun-mo, Skt. raniratna)- who completes the poles where the chakravartin is the masculine aspect, and she the feminine.
+1. The precious partner (T. btsun-mo, Skt. raniratna)- who completes the poles where the chakravartin is the masculine aspect, and she the feminine.
 Those working to abandon negative mental states regard her as mother or sister.
 Her beauty and love for her husband are representative of the radiating, piercing joy of the Buddha’s enlightenment.

 2. The precious general (T. dmag-dpon rinpoche, Skt. senapatiratna) symbolizes the wrathful power to overcome enemies.

 3. The precious horse (T. rta-mchog rinpoche, Skt. asvaratna) serves as the chakravartin’s personal mount and shares similarities with the lung ta referred to earlier, both in appearance and in the ability to travel among the clouds.
 Its qualities mirror the Buddha’s abandonment of, or “rising above”, the cares of worldly existence.

 4. The precious jewel (T. nor-bu rinpoche, Skt. maniratna), which is depicted on the back of the precious horse and separately in the upper left corner, deals with the themes of wealth and unfolding (power and possibility).
 The jewel is said to aid the chakravartin in his ability to see all things.
 In the same way, a Buddha can perceive all things; recognizing the manifold connections between all events, the relentless chain of cause and effect, and the nature of compounded existence.